Noise-robust ground state energy estimates from deep quantum circuits: Introduction

-Here we focus on the recently introduced quantum computed moments (QCM) approach, which seeks to mitigate this trade-off by improving the ground state energy estimate via the quantum computation of higher order moments of the Hamiltonian~\cite{hv2020} and application of powerful results from Lanczos expansion theory~\cite{pexp,general,fz}.
-By leveraging information provided by the moments of the Hamiltonian rather than relying on a fully converged trial state, the QCM method has already been shown to improve on the variational estimate and compensate for a low-depth ansatz choice in several applications~\cite{hv2020,mj-chem}.
+This paper explores and develops the QCM method as a noise-robust heuristic.
+The relatively low level of sensitivity to noise was observed as an unexpected feature of the QCM technique when applied to low depth circuits~\cite{hv2020}.
+Further work~\cite{mj-chem} achieved high precision for small-scale molecular problems using QCM on a noisy device, in conjunction with error mitigation strategies, in a study on the ability of the moments approach to correct for the missing description of electronic correlations in the VQE trial state ansatz.
+However, the primary focus of this paper is on investigating the robustness of the QCM method to deep trial state circuits and the subsequent outcome of a novel noise-robust heuristic.
 Here, in the context of quantum magnetism, we investigate how QCM inherently compensates for noise introduced in deep, expressive circuits.
 We show that, remarkably, the QCM energy estimate consistently achieves good accuracy even when conventional approaches (based on $\langle H \rangle$ alone) break down.
 Our primary result demonstrates this robustness for a 20 qubit example of the Heisenberg spin model encoded on an IBM Quantum device with trial state circuits of increasing depth up to hundreds of CNOTs.
 The QCM ground state energy estimate maintains $\lesssim$ 10$\%$ approximation error well into the deep trial state circuit regime where errors overwhelm both the typical VQE estimate and other comparable moments-based formulae.
 Based on the moments-derived `high-temperature' limit of the model corresponding to the maximally mixed trial state, these observations point towards a novel robust heuristic for such problems.